Evolutions of in-medium baryon-baryon scattering cross sections and stiffness of dense nuclear matter from Bayesian analyses of FOPI proton flow excitation functions: IBUU forward modeling of heavy-ion reactions

 \subsection{Training data for the GP emulator of IBUU}

-We performed IBUU simulations with 120 sets of $X$ and $K$ parameters generated randomly on the Latin hyperlattice within their prior ranges discussed earlier for the mid-central Au+Au reactions at each beam energy between 150 and 1200 MeV/nucleon.
+We performed IBUU simulations with 120 sets of $X$ and $K$ parameters generated randomly on the Latin hyperlattice within their prior ranges discussed earlier.
 As two examples, shown in Fig. \ref{train1} and Fig. \ref{train2} are 3-dimensional scatter plots of $v_{11}$ and $v_{20}$ as functions of $X$ and $K$ with $E_{beam}/A=150$ MeV and 1000 MeV, respectively.
 To see more clearly individual effects of $X$ and $K$, the results are projected to the respective 2-dimensional planes as shown with the blue and green dots, respectively.
 In all cases we studied, both $v_{11}$ and $v_{20}$ are more strongly correlated with $X$ than $K$ as indicated by the rather narrow bands of green dots and the pretty widely scattered blue dots.
 It is also seen that the $v_{20}$ is more strongly correlated with $K$ than $v_{11}$.
 Consequently, for a given pair of $v_{11}$ and $v_{20}$ data within their error bars, an approximately unique value of $X$ can be determined with some quantified uncertainty.
 However, multiple $K$ values may exist to give approximately the same $v_{11}$ and $v_{20}$ values especially at lower beam energies.
-Thus, even if the in-medium baryon-baryon scattering cross sections are well determined, it is still very challenging to determine the stiffness parameter $K$ using the observables considered here.
+Thus, even if the in-medium BBSCSs are well determined, it is still very challenging to determine the stiffness parameter $K$ using the observables considered here.

 Considering all $v_{11}$ and $v_{20}$ data available in heavy-ion reactions at different beam energies, to our best knowledge, there is no physics reason to expect a constant $K$ as the stiffness of hot and dense matter formed is changing with the conditions of these reactions.
 In our opinion, this result is not an indication of any drawback of the Skyrme energy density function in which the single parameter $K$ describes the stiffness of cold nuclear matter in the entire density range.
 We emphasize that reactions at different beam energies probe stiffness of hot and dense matter at different densities and temperatures.
 The parameter $K$ inferred from relatively low-energy heavy-ion reactions reflects effects of the incompressibility around $\rho_0$, while its values obtained from relatively high-energy heavy-ion reactions reflect the high-density stiffness of cold dense matter characterized by the skewness $J_0$ and kurtosis $Z_0$ parameters as shown in Fig. \ref{J0Z0K}.
 Thus, it is only meaningful to compare the parameter $K$ from relatively low-energy heavy-ion reactions with the incompressibility $K_0$ from collective oscillation modes (e.g., giant resonances) or structures of heavy nuclei.
 Of course, in a relatively high-energy high-energy collisions, the varying stiffness of nuclear matter in the whole density region may play important roles.
 It is thus useful to investigate how the stiffness of nuclear matter may evolve with density and temperature by analyzing the flow excitation functions.
 In this regard, the FOPI data is invaluable.